Cost-Aware Routing for Efficient Text-To-Image Generation: Conclusion and Future Work

 In this paper, we present \methodName, a cost-aware routing approach that dynamically selects optimal models and numbers of denoising steps based on prompt complexity.
 We show that incorporating multiple base models, such as distilled versions of diffusion models and alternative architectures, improves the quality–cost trade-off.
 Extensive experiments on COCO and DiffusionDB datasets across multiple quality metrics validate our method's effectiveness and generalization capability.
 Nevertheless, several limitations are worth highlighting.
-To determine optimal routing decisions, \methodName relies on estimating the expected quality \emph{per} prompt, which excludes metrics such as Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans} that measure statistical similarity across the entire image distribution.
-Additionally, our method does not explicitly account for uncertainty arising from different noise variations during the generation process.
+To determine optimal routing decisions, \methodName relies on estimating the expected quality \emph{per} prompt, which excludes metrics such as Fr\'{e}chet Inception Distance (FID) \citep{heusel2017gans} that measure statistical similarity across the entire image distribution.
+Additionally, the routing problem we consider assumes a static pool setup where the set of text-to-image models is considered fixed.
+In practice, the model pool can change which can add additional maintenance cost of retraining the router.
 Addressing these limitations remains a direction for future research.

 {